 HISTORY AND INSCRIPTIONS

-After visit to Rock cut Vishnu temple we had seen a Vinayagar temple on the opposite side of the road in a dilapidated condition.
-Trees were grown on the vimanam and roots splits side walls.
+After a visit to Rock Cut Vishnu temple, we saw a Vinayagar temple on the opposite side of the road in a dilapidated condition.
+Trees were grown on the vimanam and roots split side walls.
 The walls are constructed on a rock and a relief of Vinayagar is carved on the surface of the rock.

 The crumbling treasure